alastairwyse/ApplicationMetrics/README.md

 ````

 ##### 3) Choosing a Buffer Processing Strategy
 Metric logger classes implement IMetricLogger and generally derive from class MetricLoggerBuffer.
 MetricLoggerBuffer buffers any logged metrics internally and persists the metrics periodically.
-Classes implementing IBufferProcessingStrategy are passed to the MetricLoggerBuffer constructor, and determine when the buffers should be processed and the metric persisted.
+Classes implementing IBufferProcessingStrategy are passed to the MetricLoggerBuffer constructor, and determine when the buffers should be processed and the metrics persisted.
 3 implementations of IBufferProcessingStrategy are included...

 <table>
   <tr>